NeTEx

 • Format: Proprietary, binary or text-based format used internally in HaCon’s HAFAS system.

-• Structure: Highly optimised for performance, but difficult to read and not publicly documented.
+• Structure: Highly optimised for performance, but harder to read and not publicly documented.

-• Focus: Mainly used in German-speaking countries (e.g. Deutsche Bahn, SBB) for internal planning and timetable systems.
+• Focus: Used mainly in German-speaking countries (e.g. Deutsche Bahn, SBB) for internal planning and timetable systems.

 Technical Description